JackShkifati28/Wearable-Device-VIP---Wireless/README.md

 This project belongs to the Wireless Team in this VIP.
 There are two other teams which is the Software Team and the Hardware Team.
 The Wireless Team functions as a bridge that converge the works that has been done from the two other teams.
 The goal of this project is to design a visual interface as well as extensive functionalities that supports the machine learning algorithms from Software Team to be applied on the wearable device designed by the Hardware Team.
+In this project, we want to host an ESP32 web server and use ESP-NOW communication protocol at the same time.
+You can have several ESP32 boards sending sensor readings via ESP-NOW to one ESP32 receiver that displays all readings on a web server.
+The boards will be programmed using Arduino IDE.

 ## Getting Started